NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/how_to_build.rst

         /Users/fmckenna/Qt/5.15.2/clang_64/bin/qmake ../|short tool id|.pro

    #.
-On a Windows 10 with Visual Studio, the above commands need to be performed using a `Visual Studio x64 command prompt <https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line?view=msvc-160>`_ .
+On Windows 10 with Visual Studio, the above commands need to be performed using a `Visual Studio x64 command prompt <https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line?view=msvc-160>`_.

    #.
 If installed, jom can also be used to build in parallel.